artur-gurgul-pro/artur-gurgul-pro.github.io/_posts/2020-12-19-golang-bridging.md

     void PrintHello(const char* u)

-extern "C" {} informs the compiler that we want the function names to be preserved.
+`extern "C" {}` informs the compiler that we want the function names to be preserved.
 That is, to not "mangle" the names as is done for C++ code.

 Command for building a library `clang++ -dynamiclib  -o example.dylib example.cxx`

-Now we have created a library (it probably should be c lib?)
+##### TODO Make calling dlib working

-Now I am trying to call the library function `PrintHello` (but it dont work)
+Now I am trying to call the library function `PrintHello` (but it doesn't work)

     package example